 I've been pretty harsh about this novel, as a novel, but there is a whole other story here concerning the author, "Rosalia St. Clair" (of course this is a pseudonym).
 Her story deserves to be remembered and she was actually a woman ahead of her time who accomplished a great deal under miserable circumstances.
 Next post....

-One of the ways we know that the banker’s daughters are vulgar and-ill bred is that they gossip with their ladies’ maid.
+Another thing that betrays the vulgarity of the banker’s daughters is that they gossip with their ladies’ maid.
 "But dear me,” [Maria sighs] "now I should like to have Nancy Wilmot back again!
 She was so good at telling all the news, and so funny, that I used almost to split my sides with laughing at her.”
 More on servants in 18th-century literature and in Austen's novels, here.

 Another forgotten female novelist who was quite outspoken was Ann Ryley (1760-1823).
 My series about her starts here.